-- (1) Besides written and oral examinations, other types of examination may be applicable for module examinations, in particular presentations, project papers, written outlines and presentations of case studies, or alternative proof of academic performance, which may include active participation, written outlines and/or presentations of exercises completed in laboratories or tutorials. - (2) Other types of examination are normally evaluated by one examiner only, unless one of the provisions set down in section 19 (5) applies. - (3) All types of examination stated above are to determine whether the examinee is capable of independently solving and professionally presenting a practice-oriented assignment by means of verbal communication within a given time frame, using scientific and subject-related methods.
-The duration of an oral presentation and the length of an additional written outline are to be determined by the examiner at the beginning of the semester.
+- (1) Besides written and oral examinations, other types of examination may be applicable for module examinations, in particular presentations, project papers, written outlines and presentations of case studies or a different proof of academic performance, which may include active participation, written outlines and/or presentations of exercises completed in laboratories or tutorials. - (2) Other types of examination are usually evaluated by one examiner, unless one of the provisions stated in section 19 (5) applies.

+(3) All types of examination stated above are to determine whether the examinee is capable of independently solving and professionally presenting a practice-oriented assignment by means of verbal communication within a given time frame, using scientific and subject-related methods.
+The duration of an oral presentation or an additional written outline is to be determined by the examiner at the beginning of the semester.
 Minutes are to be kept about facts that are essential for the grading of an oral presentation.
 The grade is to be announced to the examinee one week after the oral examination at the latest.